State media says prosecutors presented charges against Luiz Inacio Lula da Silva

 “The only (purpose) … is to subject the former President to public embarrassment,” the Lula Institute said of the anti-corruption investigation known as Lava Jato.
 “It is not Lula’s credibility that is compromised when its leaders turn to a political target in the most fragile pretext.”

-The intense, extensive probe threatens the storied legacy of one of Brazil's most famous and most revered politicians.
+It’s too early to tell what will happen to Lula da Silva next, including whether he’ll be arrested and put on trial.
+Still, there’s no doubt the intense, extensive probe threatens the storied legacy of one of Brazil’s most famous and most revered politicians.

 Lula da Silva helped found the leftist Workers’ Party in the early 1980s, then successfully ran for a seat in Brazil’s national legislature later that decade.
 He lost his first three presidential runs before finally breaking through with a win in 2002’s election.
 He served two terms as Brazil’s President, from January 2003 to 2011.